CERTCC/CERT-Guide-to-CVD/docs/conclusion/index.md

 Thanks for reading.

-## References
-1. [S. Arbesman, Overcomplicated: Technology at the Limits of Comprehension, Current,
+[^1]: S. Arbesman, _Overcomplicated: Technology at the Limits of Comprehension_, Current, 2016.
-    2016.]